delphix/virtualization-sdk/docs/docs/References/Plugin_Operations.md

 ## Virtual Source Unconfigure

-Quiesces the virtual source on a target environment.
-For database data files, shutting down and unregistering a database on a host.
+Prepares for the removal of virtual source data from a target host.
+Depending on your dataset, this might involve unregistering this dataset from the DBMS, modifying/deleting config files on the remote host, etc.

+It's important to clean up anything VDB-specific from the target host during this operation.
+For example, if you've stored such data in the [scratch path](/Best_Practices/Scratch_Paths), then you should delete it during unconfigure.

 ### Required / Optional
 **Optional.**